 Grand Erie...
-More Programs, More Choices Specialist High Skills Major
+SUCCESS for Every Student Specialist High Skills Major

 The Communication Technology Program Cinema Focus Simcoe Composite School

 The Communication Technology SHSM provides students with a strong foundation for a wide variety of careers in the cinematography industry.
 Students focus on storyboarding, composition, editing, script writing, filming and directing as well as the process of making a video from start to finish.